harshadakhorgade/django-docker-ec2/README.md

 - **CI/CD**: GitHub Actions
 - **Hosting**: AWS EC2 (Ubuntu)
 - **Ports Used**: `8000` (Django), with optional `80`/`443` for production

 ---

-You're right!
-It looks messy when pasted raw — let's reformat it to **look clean and readable**, especially for a GitHub `README.md` file.

-Here’s the **properly formatted version** using Markdown code block styling with consistent indentation:

----